 Mr. Hevert's estimate for the equity risk premium ("ERP"), the single most important factor in estimating the cost of equity and a key input to the CAPM, is significantly higher than the estimates reported by thousands of experts across the country.
-In direct contradiction to Mr. Hevert's assertion that his risk premium analyses are "forward-looking," Mr. Hevert incorporates ERP data nearly 40 years old into some of his risk premium analyses.
-Moreover, in estimating the ERP, Mr. Hevert did not follow conventional approaches, but rather conducted a DCF analysis on a sample of the entire market.
-This decision is especially problematic because Mr. Hevert used long-term growth rates as high as 96% in his analysis.
-Specifically, Mr. Hevert estimated a long-term growth rate of 96% for Helmerich & Payne Inc. ("Helmerich").
-In 2018, Pioneer reported earnings of \$478 million.
-If we apply Mr. Hevert's 96% annual growth rate to Helmerich's 2018 earnings, in only 20 years Helmerich's earnings would be \$334 trillion, which would dwarf the GDP of the entire planet.
+In direct contradiction to Mr. Hevert's assertion that his risk premium analyses are "forward-looking," 18 Mr. Hevert incorporates ERP data nearly 40 years old into some of his risk premium analyses.19 Moreover, in estimating the ERP, Mr. Hevert did not follow conventional approaches, but rather conducted a DCF analysis on a sample of the entire market.
+This decision is especially problematic because Mr. Hevert used long-term growth rates as high as 57% in his analysis.20 Specifically, Mr. Hevert estimated a long-term growth rate of 57% for Salesforce.com Inc. ("Salesforce").
+In 2019, Salesforce reported earnings of \$1.1 billion.21 If we apply Mr. Hevert's 57% annual growth rate to Salesforce's 2018 earnings, in only 30 years Salesforce's earnings would be \$836 trillion, which would dwarf the GDP of the entire planet.
 Many of Mr. Hevert's other long-term growth estimates are similarly too high to be considered realistic.
-This example highlights why it is important not to overestimate long-term growth rates in the DCF Model.
+This example highlights why it is important not to overestimate long-term growth rates in the either DCF Model or the ERP estimate in the CAPM.
 As a result, Mr. Hevert's estimate of the most important factor in the CAPM is more than twice as high as the results estimated and reported by thousands of survey respondents and other experts.
 Thus, Mr. Hevert's CAPM cost of equity estimate is overstated and unreasonable.